redsaz/lognition/README.md

     quarkus.http.ssl.certificate.key-store-password=example

 Either way, once configured and Lognition is started, visit https://localhost:8443 to make sure it works.
 (If you use https with port 8080, you might see an error in Firefox like `Error code: SSL_ERROR_RX_RECORD_TOO_LONG`

+#### Max File Upload Size

+By default, Lognition will not accept files bigger than 10 GiB.
+The response is 413 Request Entity Too Large.
+To change the maximum upload size:

+    quarkus.http.limits.max-body-size=10G